BelfrySCAD/BOSL2/tutorials/Attachments.md

 ```

 On the other hand, if you put the translation between the attach and
-the object in your code, then it will act in the coordinate system of
+the object in your code, then it will act in the local coordinate system of
-the parent, so in the example below it moves to the right.
+the parent at the parent's anchor, so in the example below it moves to the right.

 ```openscad-3D
 include <BOSL2/std.scad>